jamesaduncan/givenergy/README.md

 # A node.js API to the GivEnergy API

 GivEnergy is a British battery storage manufacturer, that mainly does things for Solar PV installations.
 They have an API into their battery storage system, so I've been implementing a node.js client to access it.

+This is not a complete implementation of their entire API, and is just a work in progress.

 ## create a client